xLeitix/acostt/README.md

 # Software Developer Targeted Performance and Cost Management for Autonomic Cloud Applications (ACOSTT)

-*This is a project announcement for a fully sponsored PhD under the advisory of [Dr. Philipp Leitner](http://www.ifi.uzh.ch/en/seal/people/leitner.html)*.
+*This is a project announcement for a fully sponsored PhD under the advisory of [Dr. Philipp Leitner](http://www.ifi.uzh.ch/en/seal/people/leitner.html).
+The position is available under the [WASP umbrella](http://wasp-sweden.org).
+You need to apply to, and be accepted by, WASP and **then** elect to work with me on this project.*

 ## Project Summary